Ahmedsk143/Audio-Visualizer-Media-Player/README.md

 # Audio Visualizer Media Player
-It is a cool audio visualizer with custom controls, you can upload your favorite track and start the visualization
+It is a cool audio visualizer with custom media controls, you can upload your favorite track and start the visualization

 # Features
 ## 4 Unique changeable audio visualizers while playing